 FREE to visit!

-🐓La Ferme de Chosal (Copponex) – an absolutely FABULOUS pedagogic farm, with animals, green-houses, land-art walk (Sentier Art et Nature), a NEW barefoot walk, workshops, an ethical & social spirit . . . seedlings and plants to buy / see websitefor more details / opening hours: every day;
+🐓 La Ferme de Chosal (Copponex) – an absolutely FABULOUS pedagogic farm, with animals, green-houses, land-art walk (Sentier Art et Nature), a NEW barefoot walk, workshops, an ethical & social spirit . . . seedlings and plants to buy;

 ⛰ Le Mont Salève & 🚠 Téléphérique du Salève – an iconic mountain overlooking 💦 Lac Léman and Geneva!
-Some lovely hikes and activities and restaurants here! / FB page; (note: the 🚠 Téléphérique du Salève is shut for a huge renovation programme until 2023!);
+Some lovely hikes and activities and restaurants here! (note: the 🚠 Téléphérique du Salève is currently SHUT for a huge renovation programme until 2023!);